yukiharada1228/KnowledgeTransferGraph/README.md

 # KnowledgeTransferGraph

-This repository implements the "Knowledge Transfer Graph for Deep Collaborative Learning" described in the [arXiv paper](https://arxiv.org/abs/1909.04286).
+This repository implements the "Knowledge Transfer Graph for Deep Collaborative Learning" described in the [ACCV 2020 accepted paper](https://openaccess.thecvf.com/content/ACCV2020/html/Minami_Knowledge_Transfer_Graph_for_Deep_Collaborative_Learning_ACCV_2020_paper.html).
 Notably, this implementation deviates from the original paper in certain aspects related to hyperparameter tuning.

 ## Changes Made to Hyperparameter Tuning